keik000/PURRSE/README.md

-# PURR$E: Mood-Based Expense Tracker

-## Application Description

-PURR$E is a standalone Python web application built with Flask, designed to help users track their daily expenses based on their mood and spending category.

-The application allows users to:

-- Add expenses with a description, mood, cost, and category
-- Delete expenses from any category
-- View a grand total, top spending category, and top spending mood
-- Data is saved and loaded automatically via a CSV file

-Built with a clean web-based interface, the system follows an Input → Process → Output model using Object-Oriented Programming principles.

-## OOP Concepts Used

-This project demonstrates core Object-Oriented Programming principles:

-- **Encapsulation:** Private attributes using `_variable` naming
-- **Abstraction:** Each class hides its internal logic behind clean method names
-- **Single Responsibility Principle (SRP):** Every class has one focused job

-## Technologies Used

-- Python (core programming language)
-- Flask (web framework)
-- CSV file handling for saving and retrieving expenses
-- HTML/CSS rendered server-side via Python strings

-## Project Structure

-## How to Run

-1. Requirements: Python 3.x and Flask installed
-2. Install Flask:

-pip install flask

-3. Run the application:

-python purrseapp.py

-4. Open your browser and go to something like:

-http://127.0.0.1:5000
+🐱 PURR$E — Mood-Based Expense Tracker
+Ever noticed how your mood affects how much you spend?
+Sometimes when you passed a test, you buy things saying "Deserve ko man ini kay pasado ako".That is emotional spending in action.
+PURR$E is a small Flask web app that lets you log expenses alongside how you were feeling when you made them — whether you were happy, stressed, bored, or just hungry.
+Over time, you get a clearer picture of your spending habits and which emotions are doing the most damage to your wallet.

+📌What It Does

+-Log an expense with a description, your mood at the time, the amount, and a category -Delete any entry you've added
+-See your grand total, your top spending category, and the mood you spend the most in — all updated live -Everything saves to a CSV file automatically, so nothing gets lost when you close the browser

+Categories
+😸🍜Food Category
+😸💊Medical Category
+😸🚐Transpo Category
+😸🏠Utilities Category

+📌OOP Concepts Applied

+This project was built with clean Object-Oriented Programming in mind.
+Here's how each principle shows up in the code:
+>Encapsulation — Internal data like expense lists and file paths are kept private using _variable naming.
+You interact with them through methods, not directly.

+>Single Responsibility Principle — Every class has exactly one job.
+InputValidator validates.
+CostCalculator calculates.
+MoodAnalyzer analyzes moods.
+Nobody does more than they should.

+>Open/Closed Principle — Adding a new spending category doesn't require touching any class logic.
+The CATEGORIES list at the top is all you need to change.

+>Dependency Injection — MoodExpenseManager accepts an optional CSV_Data object on creation, making it easy to swap in a test file without touching the real data.
+This is what makes the unit tests work cleanly.

+📌Tech Stack

+- Python 3 — main language
+- Flask — handles the web routes and form submissions
+- CSV — lightweight file-based storage, no database needed
+- HTML/CSS — rendered server-side as Python strings

+📌Project Structure
+PurrseApp/
+│
+├── purrseapp.py
+└── purrserecord.csv
+├── tests/
+│ └── test_CostCalculator.py
+│ └── test_CSV_Data.py
+│ └── test_InputValidator.py
+│ └── test_Manage_Expense.py
+│ └── test_MoodAnalyzer.py
+│ └── test_MoodExpenseManager.py
+  └── test_PageBuilder.py

+📌How to Run It

+Make sure you have Python installed, then:
+1. Install Flask pip install flask
+2. Start or run the app python purrseapp.py
+3. Open your browser and go to http://127.0.0.1:5000
+That's it!

+📌A Few Things Worth Noting

+- Descriptions and moods can't contain numbers — the validator will reject them
+- Negative costs aren't allowed either